-We want to expand both the general list and the selection of smaller lists, so if you have set up a representative list for your own subject area, we would appreciate it if you share your list by opening a new entry in our Patches section on SourceForge.
-You can either add your list as an attachment to the patch entry, or keep the list on you own home page and link to it.
-We will then add your list to this page.
+We want to expand both the general list and the selection of smaller lists, so if you have set up a representative list for your own subject area, we would appreciate it if you share your list via github or by dropping a note to our developers mailinglist.

 Available journal lists